kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 * Tweak - Updated the plugins support links to the new a3rev support forum.

 = 1.0.3 - 2013/05/04 =
-* Tweak - Moved plugin admin panel from a single tab on WooCommerce Settings to its own link ‘Email & Cart Options' on the WooCommerce wp-admin menu.
+* Tweak - Moved plugin admin panel from a single tab on WooCommerce Settings to its own link â€˜Email & Cart Options' on the WooCommerce wp-admin menu.
 * Tweak - Added main tab for Rules & Roles settings.
 * Tweak - Added Email Inquiry main tab with related sub tabs.
 * Tweak - Added when install and activate plugin link redirects to the plugins dashboard instead of the wp-plugins dashboard.